smursell/demo-apex/README.md

 The trigger `FieldVisitTrigger` on the `Field_Visit__c` object adds a URL to the `Mobile_App_URL__c` field.
 This field is then used to launch the SharinPix mobile application while offline.
 Due to Salesforce1 limitations, this method only works with the Salesforce Field Service Lightning (FSL) app.

+Note: This demo cannot be used on before insert triggers since no Salesforce ID exists at the time.

 To use this demo, create a `Detail Page Button` on the object you wish to use it on, with `Behavior` as `Display in new window` and `Content Source` as `URL`.
 Assuming the API name of the object you wish to use is (again) `Field_Visit__c`, in the URL field, use:
 ```
 {!Field_Visit__c.Mobile_App_URL__c}&confirmation=true&mode=camera&roll=true